How to Recover from Any Injury: The Ultimate 5-Step Injury Recovery Guide

 Frank Zane was the master of form and proportions.
 Compared to other bodybuilders of his day, Zane’s approach was out of the ordinary.
 He focused on lighter weights, higher repetitions, and absolutely perfect form.

-Especially the ones that are RE-injuries of previous ones.
+Especially RE-injuries of previous ones.

 Six months may go by.
 A year.
 Three years.
 But eventually, you’ll feel a pain in that old injury area.